 Difference between Broadband and Baseband Transmission

-Broadband system use modulation techniques to reduce the effect of noise in the environment.
-Broadband transmission employs multiple channel unidirectional transmission using combination of phase and amplitude modulation.
+Broadband systems use modulation techniques to reduce the effect of noise in the environment.
+Broadband transmission employs multiple channel unidirectional transmission using a combination of phase and amplitude modulation.

-Baseband is a digital signal is transmitted on the medium using one of the signal codes like NRZ, RZ Manchester biphase-M code etc. is called baseband transmission.
+Baseband is a digital signal transmitted on the medium using one of the signal codes like NRZ, RZ Manchester biphase-M code, etc. called baseband transmission.

-These are following differences between Broadband and Baseband transmission.
+These are the following differences between Broadband and Baseband transmission.

 - Frequency division multiplexing is not possible.

-- Entire bandwidth is for single signal transmission.
+- The entire bandwidth is for single signal transmission.

 - Example: Ethernet is using Basebands for LAN.